jrosell/marketing-data-connectors/README.md

 - Check google_ga_view on the admin section of your Google Analytics view.
 - Upon succesful execution, output/ga.csv will show aquisition data for last days with the indicated goal metric as last column too.

+### GW_SearchAnalytics

+1. You should have a service account and its p12 file.
+Enable  Google Search Console API  on https://console.cloud.google.com/apis/library/webmasters.googleapis.com

+2. Add google_service_account_email as user with Restricted or Full permisions on your Google Search Console Property.
+Write down siteUrl

+4. Change gw.csv with your google_service_account_email, google_key_file_p12 and siteUrl
+- Check siteUrl on the settings section of your Google Search Console property.
+- Upon succesful execution, output/gw_query.csv, output/gw_page.csv, output/gw_query_page.csv and output/gw_query_page_country_dimension.csv will be generated with impressions, clicks, ctr, position metrics.

 ### Mailchimp_Campaigns

 1. Login your Mailchimp account, go to Account / Extras / API keys and click Create A Key.